caddis/categoree/README.md

 ### Use

-Loop through categories and display id, name, url_title, description, or parent id of the category.
+Loop through categories and display category_id, category_name, category_url_title, category_description, or category_parent_id.

 Note when using the show parameter without nesting, this will get the specified category ID REGARDLESS of the category hierarchy!